 Find out more!

-You can read more about the use of the Jarmann rifle, as well as other early military repeating black powder rifles in the upcoming book From Musket to Metallic Cartridge: A Practical History of Black Powder Firearms.
+You can read more about the use of the Jarmann rifle, as well as other early military repeating black powder rifles in the brand new book From Musket to Metallic Cartridge: A Practical History of Black Powder Firearms.

 Loading 10.15 x 61 cartridges is no hocus-pocus.
 Brass, bullets and die sets are not common, but not impossible to obtain either.
 A die set is not necessary if you use a single shot rifle (see the chapter on loading black powder cartridges in the black powder book.
 In that chapter you also learn how to paper patch bullets).